dionys93/ety-dictionary/data-text/inglisce/orthography/core-principles/historical-rationale/ch-and-c-tilde.md

-## Rationale for the Use of **CH** and **C̃** in the Orthography
+## Rationale for the Use of CH and C̃ in the Orthography

-The orthography distinguishes two graphemic representations for the affricate /t͡ʃ/ and the velar stop /k/: **C̃** and **CH**, respectively.
-This distinction is grounded in the historical development of the letter *C* in both Latin and Old English and reflects a principled approach to mapping diachronic sound change onto a synchronic writing system.
+Inglisce orthography distinguishes two graphemic representations for consonants that have followed different historical paths: C̃, representing the affricate /t͡ʃ/, and CH, representing the velar stop /k/.
+This distinction reflects the different historical origins of these forms and provides a consistent basis for their use in the system.

+### Greek χ and the Origin of CH

+In Classical Greek, the letter χ represented an aspirated velar stop, conventionally reconstructed as /kʰ/.
+When Greek words were borrowed into Latin, Roman scribes introduced the digraph ch as a transliteration device specifically to represent χ.
+This digraph did not arise from internal Latin sound change and was never part of the native Latin consonant system.

+In Latin, ch was pronounced as /k/ (or /kʰ/ in careful speech) and remained restricted to learned, technical, and later ecclesiastical vocabulary.
+Its phonological value was thus conservative and etymologically anchored to a velar articulation rather than an affricate or palatal sound.

+This original function establishes ch as a marker of foreign or learned origin rather than as a reflex of native phonological processes.

-### Historical Development of *C*
+### Historical Development of C in Latin

-In Classical Latin, the letter *C* represented /k/ in all environments.
-In the evolution of Vulgar Latin and the Romance languages, however, so-called *hard c* underwent palatalization before front vowels, producing affricate and fricative outcomes, including /t͡ʃ/ in several daughter languages.
+Separately, the Latin letter c represented /k/ in all phonological environments in Classical Latin.
+During the transition to Vulgar Latin and the early Romance languages, c underwent palatalization before front vowels (/e, i/), producing affricate and fricative outcomes.
+In several Romance traditions, one common reflex of this process was /t͡ʃ/.

-A parallel development occurred in Old English.
-The letter *C* could represent /k/ or a palatalized consonant, often realized as /t͡ʃ/ or a related sound, depending on phonological environment.
-This alternation was systematic and historically motivated rather than arbitrary.
+This palatalization was a sound change affecting /k/ (written ⟨c⟩ in Latin), not an orthographic development of ⟨ch⟩.
+In Romance languages, ⟨ch⟩ was subsequently repurposed to represent the affricate outcome /t͡ʃ/, but this spelling choice postdates and does not motivate the phonological change itself.

+### Palatalized C in Old and Middle English

+Old English inherited the Latin alphabet and employed c to represent both /k/ and a palatalized consonant.
+Before front vowels and /j/, c was regularly palatalized, yielding realizations commonly reconstructed as [t͡ʃ] or closely related affricates.
+This alternation was phonologically conditioned and mirrors, in structural terms, the palatalization of c in Romance, though the processes were independent.

+During the Middle English period, French scribal influence increasingly represented the palatalized outcome with the digraph ch, while native c lost its ability to transparently signal palatalization.
+By Early Modern English, /t͡ʃ/ had become a stable phoneme, but its spelling was distributed across multiple digraphs and trigraphs, obscuring its historical origin.

-The grapheme **C̃** is therefore justified as a direct continuation of these palatalized *C* outcomes.
-The tilde marks the letter as a modified form of *C*, signaling historical palatalization while maintaining a clear visual and conceptual link to the base grapheme.
+The grapheme C̃ is therefore justified as a marked continuation of palatalized c, preserving the historical relationship between the affricate /t͡ʃ/ and its source consonant while restoring phonological transparency.

-### Justification for **CH** as /k/
+### Orthographic Assignment of CH as /k/

-The digraph **CH** has a distinct and independent history.
-In Latin orthography, **CH** was introduced specifically to transliterate Greek χ and was pronounced /k/ rather than as an affricate.
-This conservative /k/ value persisted in learned borrowings and technical vocabulary.

-In the Germanic tradition, Old English words containing a “hard ch” sound (historically /x/ or /k/-like articulations) underwent further sound changes, with many such forms ultimately merging with /k/ in later stages of English.
-As a result, **CH** in Germanic-derived vocabulary aligns more naturally with a velar realization than with an affricate.

-Assigning **CH** the value /k/ in Inglisce therefore reflects both its classical function as a marker of learned or foreign vocabulary and its convergence with velar consonants in the Germanic sound system.
+Given its origin as a transliteration of Greek χ and its consistent velar realization in Latin, ch is reassigned the value /k/ in Inglisce.
+This choice reflects its etymological function rather than its later conventional use in English spelling.

+This reassignment also aligns ch with conservative and learned strata of the lexicon, while reserving C̃ for affricate outcomes that historically arose through palatalization of c.

 ### Orthographic Design Principles

-By assigning **C̃** to /t͡ʃ/ and **CH** to /k/, the orthography encodes historical sound developments rather than surface spelling conventions.
-This approach:
+The distinction between C̃ (/t͡ʃ/) and CH (/k/) encodes genealogical origin rather than surface orthographic habit.
+This system:

-- Preserves the distinction between palatalized and non-palatalized outcomes of *C*
+- Separates native palatalization from foreign transliteration

+- Restores a one-to-one grapheme–phoneme mapping

+- Preserves etymological visibility across lexical strata

-- Avoids overloading a single grapheme with unrelated phonemic values
+- Avoids conflating historically unrelated consonantal developments
-- Aligns graphemic choice with well-attested diachronic patterns in both Romance and Germanic languages

 ### Summary

-The use of **C̃** reflects the historical palatalization of *C* in Latin and Old English, while **CH** retains its conservative velar value rooted in Greek transliteration and Germanic phonological development.
-Together, these choices produce an orthography that is historically grounded, phonologically transparent, and internally consistent.
+C̃ represents the palatalized reflexes of c attested in both Romance and English traditions, culminating in the affricate /t͡ʃ/.
+CH, by contrast, derives from the Latin transliteration of Greek χ and retains its conservative velar value.
+By respecting the independent histories of these graphemes, the orthography achieves historical rigor, internal consistency, and phonological clarity.